Luvox47/poker-straightflush/README.md

 1. Clone or download the repository.
 2. Ensure you have a C# compiler installed on your system.
-3. Open a terminal or command prompt and navigate to the directory containing the script (`PokerProbability.cs`).
+3. Open a terminal or command prompt and navigate to the directory containing the script (`straightflush.cs`).
 4. Compile the script using the following command:

    ```bash